Skip to main content

 UCSD Relying

 After the UCSD IRB has accepted to rely on an external IRB for review of a specific study, the UCSD PI retains certain obligations for submitting information within the Kuali IRB system.
-These include:
+These are detailed in the IRB Handbook in the section "What are my obligations after IRB approval?"
+All of these obligations apply to PIs who are relying on an external IRB except #14 as the definitions of what is reportable and the timelines in which they must be reported vary among IRBs.

 • Continuing Reviews